 '''

 arg_number

-'''
+number of the desired argument

 Returns the desired double argument of the trace event at the specified offset; returns zero if an invalid offset is specified or an invalid argument number is specified.

 See "Basic Event Attribute Functions" on page 18-30 for related functions.